 Friends of the Earth says 7,000 people have supported its ongoing action against funding by Barclays Bank for a company that wants to frack in North Yorkshire.

 Fracking sites should be at least a mile from the nearest home, according to the Conservative MP whose North Yorkshire constituency is on the shale gas front line.

-This round-up looks at 44 recent studies about fracking published since late March 2016.
-Please let us know if we’ve missed a report you think should be included.
+Our round-up of recent research and reports on fracking and the onshore oil and gas industry.
+Please let us know if we’ve missed out a report that you think should be included.
 Click here to get in touch.

 The government wants to allow oil and gas companies to drill seismic monitoring boreholes without applying for planning permission.